 Minority interest.
 Minority interest represents the 2% accretion of the preferred membership interests in our indirect subsidiary, CC VIII, LLC, and since June 6, 2003, the pro rata share of the profits and losses of CC VIII, LLC.
-See "Certain Relationships and Related Transactions - Transactions Arising out of Our Organizational Structure and Mr. Allen's Investment in Charter Communications, Inc. and Its Subsidiaries - Equity Put Rights - CC VIII.
-"Reported losses allocated to minority interest on the statement of operations are limited to the extent of any remaining minority interest on the balance sheet related to Charter Holdco.
+See "Certain Relationships and Related Transactions - Transactions Arising out of Our Organizational Structure and Mr. Allen's Investment in Charter Communications, Inc. and Its Subsidiaries - Equity Put Rights - CC VIII."
+Reported losses allocated to minority interest on the statement of operations are limited to the extent of any remaining minority interest on the balance sheet related to Charter Holdco.
 Because minority interest in Charter Holdco was substantially eliminated at December 31, 2003, beginning in the first quarter of 2004, Charter began to absorb substantially all future losses before income taxes that otherwise would have been allocated to minority interest.
-For the year ended December 31, 2003, 53.5% of our losses were allocated to minority interest, resulting in an additional \$2.4 billion of net losses.
+For the year ended December 31, 2003, 53.5% of our losses were allocated to minority interest.
+As a result of negative equity at Charter Holdco during the year ended December 31, 2004, no additional losses were allocated to minority interest, resulting in an additional \$2.4 billion of net losses.
 Under our existing capital structure, future losses will be substantially absorbed by Charter.